-The table below shows the aggregate number of option awards outstanding as of December 31, 2019, for each of our directors who is not a Named Executive Officer:
+The table below shows the aggregate number of option awards outstanding as of December 31, 2020, for each of our directors who is not a Named Executive Officer:

-Name Option awards (1), (2) (#)

-Michael G. Devine $45,000^{(3)}$

-Barbara "Bobbie" Kilberg $72,000^{(4)}$
+Name Option awards ^{(1), (2)} Barbara "Bobbie" Kilberg 65,200 (3)

 - (1) All of the option awards listed in the table were granted under the 2007 Plan. - (2) The option awards listed in the table were awarded subject to a condition that prohibited exercise until we conducted a registered public offering of our shares.
-Such condition was satisfied for all of the option awards listed in the table, both vested and unvested, following our initial public offering. - (3) 27,000 of the shares of Class B common stock reflected in this column were fully vested as of December 31, 2019.
-The final 18,000 shares will vest on March 26, 2020, subject to the recipient's continued service through each vesting date. - (4) One-fourth of the shares of Class B common stock reflected in this column vested on each of January 31, 2019 and January 31, 2020, and one-fourth will vest on each of January 31, 2021 and January 31, 2022, subject to the recipient's continued service through each vesting date.
+Such condition was satisfied for all of the option awards listed in the table, both vested and unvested, following our initial public offering. - (3) 29,200 of the shares of Class B common stock reflected in this column were fully vested as of December 31, 2020.
+18,000 shares vested on January 31, 2021 and 18,000 shares will vest on January 31, 2022, subject to the recipient's continued service through each vesting date.